-When cleaning the water system at the start or the end of the season it is advisable to use a suitable sterilising fluid available from your motorhome dealer
+When cleaning the water system at the start or the end of the season it is advisable to use a suitable sterilising fluid available from your motorhome dealer.
+The fluid must be suitable for use with stainless steel components

 Flush the system thoroughly to remove the effective fluid traces.